licg9999/review-of-state-management-in-react/01-getting-started-with-an-mvc-example/README.md

 Taking `AnalogueModel` as an example, when `AnalogueModel#exitEditMode` gets invoked, `TimeModel#changeTimestamp` gets invoked.
 And, `TimeModel#changeTimestamp` emits event `TimeModel.EVENTS.TIMESTAMP_CHANGED`, so `AnalogueModel#syncDisplayAngles` gets invoked as one of the event's subscribers.
 Then, `AnalogueModel#syncDisplayAngles` emits event `AnalogueModel.EVENTS.DISPLAY_ANGLES_CHANGED`.
 Finally, `AnalogueModel#exitEditMode` emits event `AnalogueModel.EVENTS.IS_EDIT_MODE_CHANGED`.

 As `AnalogueView` subscribes events `AnalogueModel.EVENTS.DISPLAY_ANGLES_CHANGED` and `AnalogueModel.EVENTS.IS_EDIT_MODE_CHANGED` at the same time, on `AnalogueModel#exitEditMode` invoked, it has to refresh itself 2 times, which harms efficiency.
-Besides, if there is any circular subscription to states-changing events and any state-changing method hits the circle, the whole app can easily go down, which harms reliability.
+Besides, if there is any circular subscription to state-changing events and any state-changing method hits the circle, the whole app can easily go down, which harms reliability.
 To prevent that happening, the chain of state-changing events has to be carefully checked on developing models, which harms maintainability.

 ![Harm of MVC pattern](../assets/04be6a9cdcb9a700539e1e0a58449f494f39eea7.jpg)